timkurvers/waddup/README.md

 waddup with git, mail and ical
 ```

-When the `with`-keyword is ommitted it will default to all usable sources.
+When the `with`-keyword is omitted it will default to all usable sources.

 ### Start date